c-hive/team-contribution-calendar/README.md

 </script>
 ```

-#### Config
+#### Configs

 <pre>
 <b>TeamContributionCalendar(container, gitHubUsers, gitLabUsers, proxyServerUrl)</b>
 </pre>

-- `container`: a DOM element in which the calendar will be rendered
-- `gitHubUsers` / `gitLabUsers`: array of users
-  - both of them should be defined even if they're empty
-  - optionally specify the starting point of the timeframe
-  - accepted formats
-    - `["tenderlove"]`
-    - `
-    - `[{ name: "tenderlove", from: "2020-01-01" }]`
-  - (optional: you can give timeframe to a user for example: `["tenderlove", ['2020-01-01','2020-03-01']]`)
-- `proxyServerUrl`: CORS proxy url
+Caveats:
+- The arrays representing the list of users currently support both strings and objects due to backward compatibility.
+It's strongly advised switching to the object format because strings will become deprecated in the future.
-  - We serve one by default for _development purposes only_, no uptime guaranteed.
-Consider using your [own server](https://github.com/c-hive/cors-proxy).
-Keep it in mind, **otherwise you will most likely get 403 on production**.
+- We serve a CORS proxy server by default but *for development purposes only*, no uptime guaranteed.
+Consider creating your [own server](https://github.com/c-hive/cors-proxy), **otherwise you will most likely get 403 on production**.

 #### Examples